ApertureLab/Mailjet-API/README.md

 * PHP 5.3+
 * Zend\Http component (Zend Framework 2): https://github.com/zendframework/Component_ZendHttp

-There also a version available for the Zend Framework 1: https://github.com/Narno/ZendService_Mailjet/tree/zf1.
+Note: There is also a version available for the [Zend Framework 1](https://github.com/Narno/ZendService_Mailjet/tree/zf1).

 How to use